MohammadrezaAzimi/Temperature-Forcasting-LSTM/README.md

 3. The last improvement is to use bidirectional GRU in which the dependency of data points in both forward and backward directions is analyzed.

-The performance is the same as the first example and the reason is that the capacity of proposed model is used in the most efficient way.
+The performance is the same as the first example and the reason is that the capacity of proposed model is already obtained.